 The Apple Pie that Papa Baked by Lauren Thompson , illustrated by Jonathan Beam, Simon and Schuster, 2007, follows “The House that Jack Built” style of story-telling.
 Step by step, we learn about the tree, the roots, the rain and the sun that went in to the pie that papa baked for a little girl.
 I love the old-fashioned three-color illustrations, and the message that nature has an important role in the apple pie “recipe” is a perfect fall reminder.

 This book could fit perfectly in our learning as we prepare for an apple orchard visit.
 Here are some great questions to ask:

 - From where do we get the food we eat?

 - What is necessary for an apple tree to grow?

 - It also prompts a perfect Home Ec lesson: Let’s make a pie!

 I think it is a great idea for learning about the seasonal changing of an apple tree.
 What is the cycle of an apple tree?
-Check out my Shop freebie for an apple tree life cycle spinner!
+Check out my VIP Resource Library for an apple tree life cycle spinner!